White-nose syndrome: Geographical spread

 As of April 2014, the syndrome had been confirmed in 25 states and 5 Canadian provinces.

 The causative fungus has been confirmed in three additional states: Iowa, Minnesota, and Mississippi.

 A little brown bat (Myotis lucifugus) was found in Washington state infected with white-nose syndrome in March 2016.
 Researchers suspect through DNA analysis that the source of infection in this individual originated in the Eastern U.S. This has been the westernmost case discovered in North America thus far.

 A second case of white-nose syndrome was detected in Washington in April 2017.
 The infected bat was a Yuma myotis (Myotis yumanensis), which was the first time the disease has been found in this species.

 In March 2017, the fungus was found on bats in six north Texas counties, bringing the number of states with the fungus to 33.
 Three bat species tested positive.

 In April 2018, it was announced that bats in Kansas were documented with white-nose syndrome, making it the first time infected bats were found in Kansas.

 In May 2018, it was announced that bats in Manitoba were found to be infected with white-nose syndrome.

 In May 2019, the fungus was found in the home of the largest colony of bats in the world, Bracken Cave, near San Antonio, Texas.

 While field surveys conducted in 2020 have confirmed the presence of the fungus throughout multiple counties in Montana, the first death of an infected bat was confirmed in April 2021.

+In early 2023, the fungus had been detected in bat guano near the city of Grand Forks in British Columbia.